Connect with Family Law Attorneys

 Signs You Might Be At the Point of No Return

 There are two people involved.
 You won’t always know what your spouse is thinking or feeling, and spouses will often hide issues from each other to avoid conflict.
-The person who is asked for the divorce can often be heartbroken, which can make divorce even more volatile.
+The person who is asked to get a divorce can often be heartbroken, which can make divorce even more volatile.

 If you’re the party who is unhappy, you might be looking for reasons to stay.
 It’s difficult to make a decision to divorce because it might mean hurting your spouse, and it will mean a complete change in lifestyle.